Diabolic Gossip and Tattle

-3Older women, likewise, are to be reverent in their behavior, not slanderers or addicted to much wine, but teachers of good.
+3Older women likewise are to be reverent in their behavior, not malicious gossips nor enslaved to much wine, teaching what is good,

 Titus 2:3

-44You belong to your father, the devil, and you want to carry out his desires.
-He was a murderer from the beginning, refusing to uphold the truth, because there is no truth in him.
-When he lies, he speaks his native language, because he is a liar and the father of lies.
+44You are of your father the devil, and you want to do the desires of your father.
+He was a murderer from the beginning, and does not stand in the truth because there is no truth in him.
+Whenever he tells a lie, he speaks from his own nature, because he is a liar and the father of lies.

 John 8:44

-8Finally, brothers, whatever is true, whatever is honorable, whatever is right, whatever is pure, whatever is lovely, whatever is admirable—if anything is excellent or praiseworthy—think on these things.
+8Finally, brothers and sisters, whatever is true, whatever is honorable, whatever is right, whatever is pure, whatever is lovely, whatever is commendable, if there is any excellence and if anything worthy of praise, think about these things.

 Philippians 4:8